AI For CPA Firms

 420 calls/mo, 36% intent, 25% lift 24/7 coverage captures the calls that happen after hours, during peaks, and while staff are busy.

-$425 average first engagement value Average revenue per converted booking, job, consult, or appointment.
+$425 average first engagement value Average value per converted booking, job, consult, appointment, or documented next step.

 Planning model only.
 Replace with actual missed-call volume, new-client fit rate, return mix, Schedule C and business-return mix, bookkeeping retainer value, advisory value, notice work, extension volume, seasonal capacity, and close rate.